 During focus groups, I often ask patients what makes them feel confident in a healthcare organization or provider.
-It’s no surprise to me that their responses have little to do with credentials and a lot to do with behaviors and statements made by staff and providers.
+It’s no surprise to me that their responses have little to do with credentials.
+The responses have a lot to do with behaviors and statements made by staff and providers.
+These comments demonstrate coordination, and competence.

 Patients usually tell me that they want to feel respected, valued, informed, and included in decisions about their care.
 The things that instill confidence in provider competence usually come down to how well they communicate with the patient both verbally and non-verbally.